There are a lot of worrying thoughts and misconceptions about creditors, what they may do and cannot do during your debt problems.

-In practice and due to revised new debt collection regulation under FCA regime, you’ll find many creditors are more reasonable than you might expect, especially if you explain your financial position and willingness to pay and let them know you’re getting help to try and sort it out.
+In practice and due to revised new debt collection regulation under the FCA regime, you’ll find many creditors are more reasonable than you might expect, especially if you explain your financial position and willingness to pay and let them know you’re getting help to try and sort it out.

 Please call our office on 0203 318 0990 for further advice and help on court claims.

-There a range of solutions depending on whether you are salaried or self-employed or you are a director or shareholder of a limited company.
+There is a range of solutions depending on whether you are salaried or self-employed or you are a director or shareholder of a limited company.

 Should you enter into a debt solution with us, fees will apply.